Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

-Amber Cove is a brand new port established by the Carnival Corporation for their cruise ships to dock in the Dominican Republic, near Puerto Plata.
+Amber Cove was an $85 million dollar investment by the Carnival Corporation that opened in 2015.
+It allows their cruise ships to dock near Puerto Plata.
 Two ships are able to dock in Amber Cove at the same time.

 It’s about a five minute walk from the ship to the Amber Cove entrance.
-For those who have mobility issues, there are guys riding around on carts that can take you from point A to point B. It’s free to ride, although be sure to give a tip.
+For those who have mobility issues, there are employees riding around on carts that can take you from point A to point B. It’s free to ride, although be sure to give a tip.